-15. To remove the implant, utilize the appropriate threaded rods and/or use general orthopedic instrumentation to remove the implant.
+14. To remove the implant, remove the screws by utilizing an appropriate screwdriver instrument, then utilize the appropriate threaded rods and/or use general orthopedic instrumentation to remove the implant.
 Where utilizing the threaded rods, attach the threaded rods into the threaded holes in the implant and fully tighten using the appropriate instrumentation.
 Gently squeeze the threaded rods and insert them into the inserter cap.
 Use general orthopedic instrumentation such as an osteotome or elevator to leverage the bridge of the implant to remove in line with the axis of the threaded rods.